 The specific character of means, needs, or income tests, as well as the weight given to family resources, differ considerably from country to country.
-Such programs, commonly referred to as social pensions or equalization payments, traditionally are financed primarily from general revenues.
+Such programs, commonly referred to as social pensions or equalization payments, are typically financed from general revenues.